-- Also, in the earlier series Tom clearly didn't curate the articles but had them picked at random using Wikipedia's random article feature - which led to far looser banter as the pages he dredged up were often far less educational and interesting.
+- Tom clearly didn't curate the articles; he had them picked at random using Wikipedia's random article feature, which led to far looser banter, as the pages he dredged up were often far less educational and interesting.

 - Entertainingly Wrong: Sometimes, the panelists get the gist of the article's topic and come up with something plausible(-ish), but untrue.
 Tom occasionally gives MYSTERY BISCUITS for such answers.
-The Jack Churchill episode gives us a particularly epic example.Tom: [Churchill] was captured-
+The Jack Churchill episode gives us a particularly epic example from Chris.Tom: [Churchill] was captured-

 Chris: Yes.
 Was he?

 Chris: Oh, I can only presume that he was captured, went along willingly, beat all the guards at chess and poker, drank the camp commandant's rum, then dug his way out with his teeth while the commandant was passed out, chewing on broken glass and spitting it at guards, before having relations with the entire female population of the nearest town, lighting a cigarette on the ground, not even using a match, flipping the V and then walking into camp and saying, "What have you f***ers been doing?"

 - Expository Hairstyle Change/Power Copying: Discussed in S6 E3.
 After Will Seawardnote makes a terrible pun:Tom: Will, you have slotted into Matt's seat just perfectly.Will: Well, when I ate him I stole his powers!
 That's how it works.Chris: You actually had a buzz cut didn't you, before you went in? (mimicks hair shooting out of head)Gary: The man was clean shaven and five-foot one.